-If you have a reasonably important issue in life that you need to solve, you would normally address that issue with the relative importance it deserves, including respected and proven resources and methods.
+If you have a reasonably important issue in life that you need to solve, you would typically address that issue with the relative importance it deserves, including respected and proven resources and methods.

 Most people would wisely say “this is an important issue that needs to be dealt with by the best people and with the best resources available”.

-For most people a good career choice can represent many years of their life and hundreds of thousands of dollars.
+For most people, a good career choice can represent many years of their lives and hundreds of thousands of dollars.